HW-AARC-CLUB/ICASSP_SER/README.md

 # ICASSP_SER
-Please be patient waiting for our code.
+Please be patient waiting for our code